-The Mexican Riviera encompasses a string of incredible port cities and beach resorts along the sun-drenched Pacific coast of Mexico.
-The region and its top destinations boast unmatched enticements that make cruises to the Mexican Riviera appealing to families, couples and fun-seeking friends alike.
-Beyond the beautiful beaches, the diverse region’s scenic landscapes range from rugged mountain peaks to cactus-strewn deserts.
-You’ll discover cultural and historic attractions from tequila factories to colonial-era churches and an abundance of marine life.
-Let Carnival Splendor carry you away on a cruise to Mexico and you’re sure to have an equally amazing time onboard as you have on land.
+The Mexican Riviera is comprised of a string of incredible port cities and beach resorts along the sun-drenched Pacific Coast of Mexico.
+This region and its top destinations boast unmatched elements that make cruises to the Mexican Riviera appealing to families, couples and fun-seeking friends alike.
+Beyond the beautiful beaches, the diverse landscapes range from rugged mountain peaks to cactus-strewn deserts.
+You’ll discover cultural and historic attractions from tequila factories to colonial-era churches to an abundance of marine life.

 Mexican Riviera Itineraries

-Carnival Splendor has delicious dining options for every appetite, including pizza, old-fashioned barbecue, Indian fare at Tandoor, and custom Mexican favorites at the burrito bar.
-Morning or night, room service, Swirls soft-serve ice cream and more are always available.
+Carnival Panorama has delicious dining options for every appetite, including pizza, old-fashioned barbecue and custom Mexican favorites at the burrito bar.
+Morning or night room service, Swirls soft-serve ice cream and more are always available.

 Mexican Riviera Ports and Excursions

-There are so many things to do in the Mexican Riviera that it might be difficult to decide what to do, but Carnival’s amazing shore excursions have you covered.
+With so much to explore and experience in the Mexican Riviera, it might be difficult to decide what to do.
+But don’t fret — Carnival has got you covered with an amazing selection of exciting shore excursion itineraries.
 Book early and you’ll be set for an adventure as soon as the ship pulls into port.